AxonIQ/reference-guide/part1/introduction.md

 A brief history
 ---------------

 The demands on software projects increase rapidly as time progresses.
-Companies no longer accept a brochure-like homepage to promote their business; they want their (web)applications to evolve together with their business.
+Companies want their (web)applications to evolve together with their business.
 That means that not only projects and code bases become more complex, it also means that functionality is constantly added, changed and (unfortunately not enough) removed.
 It can be frustrating to find out that a seemingly easy-to-implement feature can require development teams to take apart an entire application.
 Furthermore, today's web applications target the audience of potentially billions of people, making scalability an indisputable requirement.

 Although there are many applications and frameworks around that deal with scalability issues, such as GigaSpaces and Terracotta, they share one fundamental flaw.
 These stacks try to solve the scalability issues while letting developers develop applications using the layered architecture they are used to.
 In some cases, they even prevent or severely limit the use of a real domain model, forcing all domain logic into services.
 Although that is faster to start building an application, eventually this approach will cause complexity to increase and development to slow down.